VISION, SCOPE, AND AIMS OF THE JOURNAL

 SCOPE OF THE JOURNAL

-The Editorial Board welcomes empirical, conceptual, academic, and theoretical articles critically analyzed and interpreted in all its holistic approach to inclusive education: inclusive education, learning barriers, learners, or students with special needs, etc.
+Empirical, conceptual, academic, and theoretical articles critically analyzed and interpreted in all its holistic approach to inclusive education are welcome.

 Influential trends towards responsible research and innovation, the globalization of research, the emergence and inclusion of new or previously excluded stakeholders, and the advent of open science are reshaping scholarly publishing's scope and nature.

-Therefore, the IJSIE aims to support critical conversations concerning inclusion, multicultural issues, democratic ethics, and democratic schools.
+Therefore, the IJSIE aims to provide insights and advancements in creating educational environments where all students, regardless of their abilities or backgrounds, have the opportunity to succeed.
+The IJSIE supports critical conversations concerning inclusion, multicultural issues, democratic ethics, and democratic schools.
 Scholars’ voices are encouraged to engage in these conversations by writing scholarly articles, reviews, research, and reports.
 Similarly, academic scholars must submit their quality pre-service teachers' work dealing with these issues.
 Articles representative of a variety of disciplinary bases are more than welcome.
 The focus of the IJSIE is not limited to or slanted toward any specific method of inquiry or analysis, neither quantitative, qualitative, empirical, nor rational.
 Any educational or public institution for nonprofit use may reproduce articles published in the IJSIE.
 Commercial may use this IJSIE in whole or in part by any means is strictly prohibited.
 Authors of accepted articles assign the IJSIE the right to publish and distribute their text electronically, save it, and make it publicly available.
-Authors retain the copyright, and after it has appeared in the IJSIE, they may publish it in any form they wish as long as the IEJIE is acknowledged as the source.
+Authors retain the copyright, and after it has appeared in the IJSIE, they may publish it in any form they wish as long as the IJSIE is acknowledged as the source.